The Making of a National Institution

 Millions more watch the concert on PBS stations around the nation.
 Producing A Capitol Fourth requires many months of advance planning, writing and coordinating countless details.

 The partnership between A Capitol Fourth and the National Symphony Orchestra goes back to the very first show.
 The crowd on-site and the television audience at home always look forward to hearing their favorite patriotic songs performed by one of America's most highly regarded musical ensembles.
-In particular, the Choral Arts Society of Washington, led by its founding director, Norman Scribner, and current artistic director, Scott Tucker, has become a wonderful addition to the A Capitol Fourth family.
+In particular, the Choral Arts Society of Washington, led by its artistic director Scott Tucker, has become a wonderful addition to the A Capitol Fourth family.

 Over the years, we have been fortunate to work with many world-renowned conductors, including Mstislav Rostropovich, Henry Mancini, Hugh Wolf, James Conlon, Leonard Slatkin, Erich Kunzel and now, Maestro Jack Everly.
 All have met the challenge of combining many different American music styles into a single exuberant production.